Reconstructing the Arches I: Constraining the Initial Conditions: Summary

 We have performed a large number of $N$-body simulations in order to find the best fitting model for the Arches cluster.
 The available observational data has been used to constrain the free parameters in our model.
 In a systematic analysis, we compared the total mass, the cumulative mass profile, and the present-day MF and defined fitness parameters for each of the three observables.

-The main conclusion from our analysis is that the Arches cluster, despite of being born in an extreme environment, has formed with a standard Salpeter IMF.
-Due to mass segregation, the slope of the observed MF is flattened inside a radius of $0.4\,\pc$.
-This radius was imposed a limit from the obversavational data used, and we estimate that a limiting radius of $\sim1\,\pc$ would be required for the observed MF to match the underlying IMF.
+The main conclusion from our analysis is that the Arches cluster, despite of being born in an extreme environment, has formed with the slope of a standard Salpeter IMF.
+The lower mass-limit of the IMF is not from our models, but our models (as well as observations) show no indication that the IMF should be truncated well above $1\msun$ or even $0.5\msun$.
+Due to dynamical mass segregation, the slope of the observed MF is flattened inside a radius of $0.4\,\pc$.
+Outside this radius, our models predict a slope even steeper that Salpeter ($\Gamma \gap -2$).
+The radius of $0.4\pc$ was an imposed limit from the observational data used, and we estimate that a limiting radius of $\sim1\,\pc$ would be required for the observed MF to match the underlying IMF.

-We conclude from our best fitting models that the Arches cluster was born with an initial virial radius of $0.76 \pm 0.12\,\pc$ and an initial total mass of about $(5.1 \pm 0.8) \cdot 10^4\,\msun$ assuming a lower mass limit of $0.5\,\msun$ for the Salpeter IMF.
-The lower mass limit cannot be constrained well from our models, giving rise to additional uncertainties in determining the initial cluster mass.
-The King model concentration parameter of the best fitting models is $W_0 = 3-5$, however, the $W_0 = 7$ produced also reasonable fits so that this parameter is not very well constrained.

 We neglected the Galactic potential and also stellar evolution for the simulations in this paper.
+Both processes may have affected the evolution of the cluster only a little bit due to its young age of only $\sim 2.5\,\myr$.
+If this is true our best fitting models suggest that the Arches cluster was born with an initial virial radius of $0.77 \pm 0.12\,\pc$ and an initial total mass of about $(4.9 \pm 0.8) \cdot 10^4\,\msun$ assuming a lower mass limit of $0.5\,\msun$ for the Salpeter IMF.
+The uncertainties in the lower mass limit give rise to additional uncertainties in determining the initial cluster mass.
+The King model concentration parameter of the best fitting models is $W_0 = 3$, however, more concentrated models with $W_0 = 5-7$ produced also reasonable fits so that this parameter is also not very well constrained.

-These processes will be included in a following paper to get a more realistic model of the Arches cluster, however this first step was needed in order to reduce the number of free parameters for the these (computationally more expensive) simulations, which further constrain the dynamical evolution and tidal effects acting on the Arches cluster, and thereby the initial conditions of this nearby starburst, such as the cluster mass, the orbital motion and the IMF at the birth of the cluster.
+The missing processes mentioned above will be included in a following paper to get a more realistic model of the Arches cluster.
+However this first step was needed in order to reduce the number of free parameters for these (computationally more expensive) simulations, which further constrain the dynamical evolution and tidal effects acting on the Arches cluster, and thereby the initial conditions of this nearby starburst, such as the cluster mass, the orbital motion and the IMF at the birth of the cluster.

-{\bf Acknowledgments} SH and SPZ are grateful for the support from the NWO Computational Science STARE project \#643.200.503 and NWO grant \#639.073.803.
+{\bf Acknowledgements} We thank the referee for helpful suggestions that improved this paper.
+SH and SPZ are grateful for the support from the NWO Computational Science STARE project \#643.200.503 and NWO grant \#639.073.803.
 AS acknowledges funding from the German Science Foundation (DFG) Emmy-Noether-Programme under grant \mbox{STO 496-3/1}.